Contrarian Corpus

 Vivendi economic stake in TIM

-18%, calculated on total market cap given no disclosed interest in saving shares
+18% of total market cap given no disclosed interest in saving shares

-EPS accretion from savings share conversion
+EPS accretion from savings-share conversion

-c.12-14% per Elliott vs. 3-4% per TIM management
+c.
+12-14% per Elliott vs c.
+3-4% per TIM management

-Board composition
+Board composition rules

-15 directors, 10 from majority slate (>=5 independent), 5 from minority (>=3 independent)
+15 directors total: 10 from majority slate (>=5 independent) + 5 from minority slate (>=3 independent); >=5 less-represented gender

 Pattern membership

 Where this document fits across the library's 12 rhetorical / structural patterns.
+Orange cells are present in this deck; neutral cells are not.

 Notes